ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

   * **Recommend to save the MeshLab project `.mlp` as much as you can.
 MeshLab likes to crash.**
   * Correct the camera settings and sensor position and orientation for all raster images as described in [camera settings](https://ctu-mrs.github.io/docs/software/3d_model_processing/meshlab.html#raster-camera) guide.
   * Check the image alignment with toggle the `Show Current Raster Mode` button.
 If you zoom in and out, the alignment of the images and mesh model behind should be precise.
     * *Note: We have noticed, that some of the images are not perfectly aligned.
 Usually the images are from the same scan position.
 Just to remind, every scanning position has 6 images.
-The calibratino should be same for all images and scanning position.
+The calibration should be same for all images and scanning position.
 Do not know, where the problem is.*
     * If the images are not aligned well, you might tune it up with the `Raster alignment` tool from MeshLab.
 Try to simply press `Apply mutual information registration` button without any setting up the algorithm since the image and the model are almost aligned, it could easily help.
 If did not help, check the [Raster Alignment Tool video](https://youtu.be/T7gAuI-LQ2w) how to use the tool.
-    * These alingment will change the camera FOV, position and orientation.
+    * These alignment will change the camera FOV, position and orientation.
   * Run the `Parametrization + texturing from registered textures` function.
 Choose the parameters according to the [video](https://youtu.be/OJZRuIzHcVw) guide.
     * *Note: It might be possible to combine good texture from pointcloud with texture from raster images.
 Parametrization and texturing could be done separately.
 Check!*
   * Save the final textured mesh in required format described in the [export](https://ctu-mrs.github.io/docs/software/3d_model_processing/export.html) section.